kabelwerk/sdk-js/docs/rooms.md

 ## List of events

 -   `error` → Fired when there is a problem establishing connection to the server (e.g. because of a timeout).
 The attached listeners are called with an extended Error instance.
 -   `ready` → Fired at most once, when the connection to the server is first established.
-The attached listeners are called with an object containing a list of the chat room's most recent messages.
+The attached listeners are called with an object containing (1) a list of the chat room's most recent messages, and (2) the chat room's marker.
 -   `message_posted` → Fired when there is a new message posted in the room.
 The attached listeners are called with the newly added message.
+-   `marker_moved` → Fired when the room's marker is updated (or created).
+The attached listeners are called with the updated marker object.

 ## See also